How to Grow a Pink Princess Philodendron Like a Master Gardener

 Location

-Choose a location that gets bright indirect light for healthy growth and variegation.
+Choose a location that gets bright, indirect light all day long for healthy growth and variegation.
 Avoid exposing pink princess philodendron to direct afternoon sun ever, as it can burn the foliage.
-The best place would be a spot close to a window.

 Soil

-Use any well-draining growing medium like your regular houseplant mix; it can be rich in the organic matter if you like.
-Avoid using garden soil as it may drain poorly.
+Use any well-draining growing medium like your regular houseplant mix that you save for pothos and philodendrons; it can be rich in organic matter if you like but avoid using garden soil as it may drain poorly and cause plant diseases.

 Water

-Being native to the rainforests of South America, the pink princess philodendron loves to stay in moist soil.
-However, when you grow it indoors and in a pot, this changes.
+Being native to the rainforests of South America, the pink princess philodendron loves to stay in slightly moist soil.
+However, when you grow it indoors and in a pot, this changes!

-You should water it thoroughly, but only when the soil seems a little dry.
+You should water it thoroughly, but only when the topsoil seems a little dry to the touch.
 Avoid overwatering as it can lead to root rot, yellow leaves, and wilting.

 Temperature